 The Psalms (112.5), “Good will come to those who are generous and lend freely, who conduct their affairs with justice.”

 I feel the same about politics and government.
 I may be one of the few, but I am always willing to pay higher taxes if the money is going to help others.
 I don’t like it when government cuts taxes for the right and the programs for the poor are slashed, jobs cut and average American thrown out on the street, while the rich get richer.
-I feel happier when I sense the world has less suffering in it.

 Help is always right.